 He and his love lived in seclusion and built a family together, but they returned to protect an important military site named Xiangyang when the Mongol Empire sent troops there.

 Ancient Gate and Citywall of Xiangyang.

 The Wanderer Chronicles or Ping Zong Xia Ying Lu

-The Wanderer Chronicles or Ping Zong Xia Ying Lu, written by Liang Yusheng, is a story about family feuds and the Righteousness of the nation.
+The Wanderer Chronicles, or Ping Zong Xia Ying Lu, written by Liang Yusheng, is a story about family feuds and the nation's Righteousness.

 Zhang's entire family's mission was to search for vengeance on the royals of the Ming Empire.

 Yet, when the destructive Tumu Crisis happened in 1449, in which Ming Empire lost its main force, the emperor Zhu Qizhen got captured, and the enemy was marching toward Ming's capital city, Zhang Danfeng didn't take this opportunity to revenge, even he got big chances to succeed.